 USPA Powerlifting has given women an easier method of competing within the organization.
-There is no longer a need to cut weight in order to fit within powerlifting weight classes.
-Simply showing up and weighing what you are weighs will suffice.
-Following suit, is the organization giving men a set of clear powerlifting weight classes as well.
+There is no longer a need to cut weight to fit within powerlifting weight classes.
+Simply showing up and weighing what you weigh will suffice.
+Following suit, the organization also gives men a set of clear powerlifting weight classes.

 USPA Powerlifting Weight Classes for Women and Men.
 Women 85 lb Class (1 Single-ply Suit allowed) 95 lb Class Class (Single or Double-ply Suits allowed) 105 lb Class.
 Men 85 lbs class (1 single-ply suit allowed) Women 85 lbs Class 95 lbs class.
-The show will be run on Saturday, March 30th.
-Weigh-ins begin at 9:00am and close at 10:30am.
+The show will be run on Saturday, March 30.
+Weigh-ins begin at 9:00 am and close at 10:30 am.
 The show starts at noon.
-All fighters competing in the professional division MUST weigh-in on Friday and register at the cage, located inside the Event Center.
+All fighters competing in the professional division MUST weigh in on Friday and register at the cage inside the Event Center.
 You will be required to pay a non-refundable $50 registration fee.

 Powerlifting Weight Classes